 A US soldier runs at a coalition forces forward base near West Mosul, Iraq June 21, 2017 (photo credit: REUTERS)

-On April 7, five convoys moving logistic supplies and equipment for the US-led coalition were attacked in western, northern and central Iraq.
+On February 27, Iraqi fighters attacked two convoys transporting supplies and equipment for the US-led coalition in southern Iraq.

-These attacks, and previous ones, are a response to the assassination of Abu Mahdi al-Muhandis, Deputy-Commander of the Iraqi Popular Mobilization Units, and Iran’s Quds Force Commander Qassim Soleimani.
-The attacks are meant to push US forces out of the country.
+Pro-Iranian group in Iraq vowed to expel US forces from the country following the assassination of the assassination of Abu Mahdi al-Muhandis, Deputy-Commander of the Popular Mobilization Units, and Iran’s Quds Force Commander Maj.
+Gen. Qassim Soleimani.

 © 2007-2020, All Rights Reserved Ukraine|Algeria|Egypt|Libya|Morocco|News|W